rdegges/rdegges-blog/articles/2011/diet-updates.md

-% Diet Updates
+Title: Diet Updates
-%
+Date: 2011-05-01 19:08
-%
+Author: Randall Degges

-# Diet Updates
+Tags: fitness

 Exactly 1 month ago, I decided to try a new diet regime.
 Over the past 7 months now I've been slowly losing weight, trying to get down to my goal weight of